 What is PBAT?

-PBAT, the full name of which is Polybutylene Adipate Terephthalate, is a thermoplastic polyester material with good flexibility and biodegradability.
+PBAT (full name is polybutylene terephthalate) is a thermoplastic polyester material with excellent biodegradability.
+It is a semi-crystalline petroleum-based polymer.
+It has good flexibility and biodegradability.

 PBAT is also often blended with PLA (polylactic acid) and PBS (polybutylene succinate) to improve the overall material performance and broaden the scope of application.